JUNE 29 and 30, 2021 : EXTREME HEAT - ALERT MODE

-For these reasons, the City of Sainte-Anne-de-Bellevue and the Agglomeration of Montréal are now in INTERVENTION 1 mode.
+For these reasons, the City of Sainte-Anne-de-Bellevue is in ALERT mode.

-The Centre Harpell will therefore be open again, ONLY for refreshment needs, Today, June 22, and tomorrow, June 23, from noon to 9 p.m.
+The Centre Harpell will be open, ONLY for refreshment needs, on June 29th and 30th, from noon to 9 p.m.

 In the summer, the sun and beautiful weather are great sources of enjoyment… However, when the heat is too extreme, it is stressful to the body.
 Several organs, including the heart, have to work harder to resist the heat.